MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -FormatsToProcess

-Specifies the formatting files (`.ps1xml`) that run when the module is imported.
+Specifies the formatting files (`.ps1xml`) that are processed when the module is imported.

 When you import a module, PowerShell runs the `Update-FormatData` cmdlet with the specified files.
 Because formatting files aren't scoped, they affect all session states in the session.